CoSoDocs/Guide/docs/source/getting-started.rst

 .. image:: _images/img_layoutoptions.jpg

-To switch from Advanced to Simplified mode, simply located the link in the right-column navigation bar and select "Switch to Simplified."
-You will find the link to switch back in a similar location in the new layout.
+To switch from Advanced to Simplified mode, locate the link in the right-column navigation section and select "Switch to Simplified Mode."
+You will find the link to switch back to Advance Mode in a similar location in the new layout.

 .. image:: _images/img_switchlayout.jpg